mriffler/UserManual/docs/source/pages/ProductGuide.rst

 GeoTiff/Jpeg2000:
     The product is delivered in 23 separate files.
-22 GeoTiff/Jpeg2000 files contain the raster bands described in the :ref:`'Data' <data>` section, and one JSON file containing
+22 GeoTiff/Jpeg2000 files contain the raster bands described in the :ref:`'Data' <data>` section, one JSON file containing metadata information, and one XML file also containing INSPIRE conform metadata information.

 NetCDF:
-    The product is delivered in 2 seperate files.
-One NetCDF file containing all raster bands
+    The product is delivered in 2 separate files.
+One NetCDF file containing all raster bands, one JSON file containing metadata information, and one XML file also containing INSPIRE conform metadata information.

 .. _tiling: